Board of Directors and Advisory Committee

 About Our Board of Directors & Advisory Committee

 Our Board of Directors and Advisory Committee are professionals from various fields including midwifery, medicine, public health, social services, education, medical anthropology, public administration, non-profit management, medical law, etc, who are willing to dedicate time, talent to ensure that our mission is realized.
-We also have consumers of midwifery and/or doula care on our advisory committee.
-We are a working board, actively involved in fundraising and oversight of the organization.
+We also have consumers of midwifery and/or doula care on our board and advisory committee.
+We are a working board, actively involved in fundraising and fiscal oversight of the organization.

 2. Personal experience as a recipient of midwifery and/or doula care and/or philosophical belief in the 4 principles outlined by the Coalition for Improving Maternity Services.

 3. Knowledge or experience with issues related to health equity and ethnic perinatal health disparities, quality of life issues impacting perinatal health upon disadvantaged families;

 4. Knowledge of maternal-child health, obstetrics, gynecology, midwifery, lactation and pediatrics;

 5. Work experience in maternal-child health care or mental health services environment; knowledge of health care and social service and mental health delivery systems locally and internationally (particularly in Africa);

 7. Knowledge of and respect for cultural and community-based health beliefs and practices;

 8. Grant writing, program planning and evaluation, policy development, leadership and fundraising experience;

-10. African-American/Black, Latinx or Asian ethnicity with linguistic capabilities in Spanish, French, Asian (Tagolog, Vietnamese, Mandarin, Korean, Thai, etc.) or African languages (Wolof, Ibu, Kipseget, Yoruba, Twi, Akan, Kikongo, Lingala, etc.) is highly desirable.
+10. African-American/Black, Latinx, Indigenous or Asian/API ethnicity with linguistic capabilities in Spanish, French, Asian (Tagolog, Vietnamese, Mandarin, Korean, Thai, etc.) or African languages (Wolof, Ibu, Kipseget, Yoruba, Twi, Akan, Kikongo, Lingala, etc.) is highly desirable.